Glasgow Iona Research Group

 Please visit the new Iona Research Group website for updates on all our projects.

-The Glasgow Iona Research Group are:
+Members of the Glasgow Iona Research Group

 - Prof Dauvit Broun, History